andreaslyn/mini-yu/README.md

 will configure and build the project.
 The `SPLITSTACK=0` option disables a split stack feature used for automatically growing/shrinking the runtime stack(s).
 This feature requires a custom gcc version.
-To build mini yu with split stack feature, use the following commands:
+To build mini yu with split stack feature, make sure you have MP 4.2+ and MPFR 3.1.0+ and MPC 0.8.0+ installed, then issue the following commands:
 ```
 git submodule update --init
 make config